-Though it is certainly important to totally understand this concept when designing lures it is enough that you should be aware of its importance in positioning lures.
+Though it is certainly important to totally understand this concept when designing lures it is enough that a game fisherman should be aware of its importance regarding lure positioning.

-As mentioned previously it is important to place the more aggressive and active lures closer to the boat.
-If this simple rule is not followed and you put the larger or more aggressive lures at the tail of the pattern you can set up a “Blocking Pattern”.
+As previously mentioned it is important to place the more aggressive and active lures closer to the boat.
+If this simple rule is not followed and you put the larger or more aggressive lures at the tail of the pattern you can set up a 'Blocking Pattern'.
 Many fish will not go past a larger lure to attack a smaller one.
-Unlike many land predators many predatory fish have very delicate skins evidenced by how easily the skin and fins are damaged when handling them and the line marks inflicted on their bodies even though minimal drag is used.
-Without the protection of armour such as heavy scales it is unlikely that they would risk damage or injury by challenging another predator for food, regardless of size.

 Though all this sounds complicated it is quite easy to put it into practice with a little planning and observation.
-Until you are confident it is worthwhile having a couple of jet heads to run in positions that you can’t work effectively.
-As jets run under the surface they can run in any position at any speed.
+Until you are confident it is worthwhile having a couple of bullet heads to run in positions that you can’t work effectively.
+As bullets run under the surface they can run in any position at any normal trolling speed.

-With the amount of information in the form of anecdotal evidence and individual catch rates of specific lures and lure colours with reference to the proportion of that colour produced I firmly believe that colour is a vital aspect of lure choice.
-Not only do I believe that predators see relevant colours, it would seem that they also have a wider range of colour recognition into ultra violet, luminescence and possibly infra red, and we have included many additives to our lure heads and skirts based on this premise.
+With the amount of information in the form of anecdotal evidence and individual catch rates of specific lures and lure colours with reference to the proportion of that colour produced it does seem pretty coclusively that colour is a vital aspect of lure choice.
+Not only do predators see relevant colours, it would seem that they also have a wider range of colour recognition into ultra violet, luminescence, gamma and possibly infra red wavelengths, as a result Pakula Tackle has included many additives in lure heads and skirts.

 For a novice selecting lure colours can be quite daunting.
 Luckily most blue water bait species are similar throughout the world’s oceans.
 To make things easier still their colours are to a great extent proportionate to their size, which can be reflected in the lure selection.

 Over the years four colour groups have accounted for the highest catch statistics and even more than that these colours would appear to have certain best positions in the spread, these factors add up to make up a central backbone applicable to any blue water lure pattern.
 I’ve noted the colour groups in specific positions in the pattern as shown in image Fig 9.
 Pakula Pattern Example.

 The fifth lure on the shotgun and any supplementary lures in various other positions are the “try out” lures.
 This is also where you should run an area’s own particular ‘hot colour’ for example black and red or yellow around tropical reefs, pink in the light tackle fishery in Australia.
-Any lures you wish to try out in new colours or shapes should be run in these positions.
+Any lures you wish to try out in new colours or shapes should be run in the shotgun position.